-License rules help you specify the allocation and distribution of licenses across all of your applications and machines.
+License rules help you specify the distribution of licenses across all of your applications and machines.
+You can oversee your license pool and, based on your usage, use license rules to reallocate licenses and scale out certain applications.
 There are two types of rules: default and custom.
 We’ll break down these two types of rules below, though you can also read about them in our official documentation.

 License rules are not mandatory and can be based on your Controller or account preferences.
 For example, you can manage multiple accounts as a Controller admin and decide which account should have license rules and which should not.
 To enable the license rules feature, navigate to